everywhere-computer/writing-functions-blogpost-2024/BLOGPOST.md

 curl localhost:3000/run --json @workflows/all.json
 ```

-The response reports a result of `5.979998` which looks close enough for computer math!
+The response reports a result of `5.98` which looks close enough for computer math!

 Our WASI logging reports each operation:

 ![all-logs](assets/all.png)

+We can see WASI logs from each of our components, labeled by category as `guest:rust:add`, `guest:javascript:subtract`, `guest:python:multiply`, and `guest:rust:divide`.

 Lastly, a workflow that attempts division by zero to check our error reporting.